 In case you need to mitigate the risk of failure of the entire environment, the common solution is to include a failover data center site in your IT infrastructure setup.
 Disaster recovery by means of adding an alternative data center (also called Twin DC setup) also requires a tailored approach to identify the right setup for your applications and mission-critical functions.

 Another important facet is to implement applications that can deal with infrastructure failures.
 Where in the past it was more common to trust on the underlying infrastructure for high availability, it has become more popular to implement applications in such a way that underlying (cheaper) infrastructure may (and will) fail, without impacting the availability of the mission-critical functions.

 This means finding a balance between investing in more reliable hosting infrastructure, applications that deal with failures in the underlying infrastructure, and planning and preparing failover to an alternative infrastructure environment.

 To make optimal use of DR investments you can choose to use the extra resources in a second datacenter even when there is no failover due to a large disaster in the primary data center location.
 You can spread workloads between both data centers, for example with half of the workloads running in each data center A. During a disaster, non-mission-critical services can be stopped to make space for mission-critical services to failover.

 Another example is when all applications run in the primary data center, and only those applications and data related to the mission-critical functions are replicated and fail over to a second data center in case of disaster (active-passive).

-As every business is different, when carrying out business continuity planning every organization should have their own approach to disaster recovery.
-The challenge for these organizations is going to be balancing the tools and methods available.
-The goal, however, should be clear for everyone – invest upfront to prevent higher recovery costs in case of a disaster.
+As every business is different, each organization should have its own approach to disaster recovery and business continuity planning.
+The challenge for organizations is to balance the tools and methods at their disposal.
+The goal, however, should be clear for everyone: invest upfront to prevent higher recovery costs in case of a disaster.